Skip to main content Skip to footer

 Vaccine requirements

-The Immunization of School Pupils Act and the Child Care and Early Years Act (section 35) require all children attending school or a licensed childcare in Ontario to receive certain vaccines.
+The Immunization of School Pupils Act and the Child Care and Early Years Act (section 35) require all children attending school or a licensed childcare program in Ontario to receive certain vaccines.

 Make sure that your child gets all necessary vaccinations and report each immunization to Huron Perth Public Health.
 Remember that an out-of-date immunization record could result in your child's suspension from school.

-All required vaccinations are free and are included in Ontario's routine immunization schedule.
+All required vaccinations are free and are included in Ontario's routine immunization schedule

 In keeping with the Immunization of School Pupils Act, your child needs to receive the following vaccines in order to attend school in Ontario: